thephpleague/flysystem-bundle/docs/2-cloud-storage-providers.md

 ## Cloudflare R2

 The Cloudflare R2 is compatible with the AWS S3 API, meaning that you can use the same configuration as for an AWS storage.
-For example:
+Both the regular and the async AWS Client can be used.
+As example:

 ```yaml
 # config/packages/flysystem.yaml